On the Indecisiveness of Kelly-Strategyproof Social Choice Functions: Alternative Proof of

-Next, we subsequently replace the preference of the voters $\seti{l+1}{n}$ with $b,c,X,a$.
-Strategyproofness implies for each of these steps that a subset of $\{a,c\}$ is chosen if it has been chosen before the step.
-The reason for this is that any other set contains a strictly better alternative and obtaining it is therefore a manipulation.
-Hence, we deduce that this process results in a profile $R^3$ with $f(R^3)\subseteq \{a,c\}$ because $f(R^2)=\{a\}$.
-Moreover, $f(R^3)\neq \{c\}$ as otherwise voter 1 can manipulate by swapping $a$ and $b$: after this step, $b$ is uniquely top-ranked by more than half of the voters and therefore \Cref{lem:CL} implies that $b$ is the unique winner.
-As voter 1 prefers $\{b\}$ to $\{c\}$, it follows from strategyproofness that $f(R^3)\in \{\{a\}, \{a,c\}\}$.
+As the next step, we subsequently replace the preference relations of the voters $\seti{l+1}{n}$ with $b,c,X,a$. \ref{imp1} implies for each of these steps that a subset of $\{a,c\}$ is chosen if it has been chosen before the step.
+Since $f(R^2)=\{a\}$, we deduce that this process results in a profile $R^3$ with $f(R^3)\subseteq \{a,c\}$ .
+Moreover, $f(R^3)\neq \{c\}$ as otherwise voter 1 can manipulate by swapping $a$ and $b$: after this step, $b$ is uniquely top-ranked by more than half of the voters and therefore \Cref{lem:CL} and \ref{imp2} imply that it is the unique winner.
+Since voter 1 prefers $\{b\}$ to $\{c\}$, strategyproofness requires that $f(R^3)\in \{\{a\}, \{a,c\}\}$.